gilgame/SEWorkbench/readme.md

 Space Engineers Workbench
 =================================
 SE Workbench is a development environment designed to help facilitate the creation and organization of in-game scripts, out of game.
-The focus of this project is to provide all the tools one would expect from a development platform without the hassle of configuring Visual Studio.
+The focus of this project is to provide most of the tools one would expect from a development platform without the hassle of configuring Visual Studio.

 Features
 =================================